halt-dos/wiki-base/docs/products/cloud/waf/resources/revocation_list.md

 **Content**

-It specifies the content area where the list is to be provided.
+User must provide the content in this specific field.